Ellen Terry as Lady Macbeth

 Tate Britain, London

-In the painting, Terry wears the costume she wore for her famous incarnation of the Scottish Queen, which opened at London’s Lyceum Theatre in December, 1888, with Henry Irving playing the King to her Queen.
-Made from a thousand shimmering wings from the green jewel beetle, the gown has been newly restored.
-It’s on display at her country cottage in Kent, Smallhythe Place.
+In Sargent’s painting, Terry wears the costume she wore for her famous incarnation of the Scottish Queen, which opened at London’s Lyceum Theatre in December, 1888.
+Made from a thousand glimmering beetle wings, it’s a gown befitting a sorceress.
+It’s on display, newly restored, at her country cottage in Kent, Smallhythe Place.
 If that’s too far to go, you can find more pictures of the dress, plus some detailed discussion of its making at Glass of Fashion.

 Turning to sit, I saw on a hook by the door a shimmering length of blue silk, scaled like dragon.
 Knife in hand, I stared at it as if at a ghost.